COMMUNITY STRINGS PROGRAM

 Elizabeth Pile, Director

 Elizabeth W. Pile is a native of Cincinnati OH, She holds a Bachelor of Science in Music Education from Gettysburg College and a Master of Music Education from the Pennsylvania State University.
 She taught music for 7 years in Williamsport (PA) Area School, and has held positions as long-term substitute for three different public school districts in the Johnstown region, teaching elementary and/or junior high music.
-She has taught and continues to teach strings at a local parochial middle school since 1993.
+She taught strings at a local parochial elementary school for 23 years.
 Ms. Pile has been Director of Music at the Friedens Lutheran Church since moving to the area in 1989 where she is responsible for the children's, youth and adult choirs.

 Ms. Pile has maintained a private studio of primarily violin/viola with occasional cello students since graduation from college, teaching mostly at home in addition to several local studios (no longer in business), and under the auspices of East Hills Recreation in Johnstown.